-Guideline 6 - Economic Growth and Sustainability
+WHEREAS, the Commission further finds that the proposal meets the intent of Guideline 6.- Economic Growth and Sustainability.
 Economic growth and sustainability guidelines are readily adhered to in the proposed redevelopment since the reuse of the existing structures and infrastructure, as noted above, will readily reduce staff time for comment in all areas of department review.
 Surely, existing elements require less time than new ground up elements given the nature of the required reviews and based on known and / or existing conditions.
 This guideline also speaks to encouraging the redevelopment, rehabilitation and reinvestment opportunities in older neighborhoods and / or in industrial areas.
 The subject property is an excellent example of just this type of redevelopment effort.
-As noted in the guidelines, encouraging adaptive reuse as a means of sustainable development is yet another hallmark of this project, as proposed.
+As noted in the guidelines, encouraging adaptive reuse as a means of sustainable development is yet another hallmark of this project, as proposed; and

-Mobility and Transportation

-Guideline 7 Circulation
+WHEREAS, the Commission further finds that the proposal meets the intent of Guideline 7 - Circulation.
 The subject property is located on a minor arterial street (Goss Avenue) and surrounded on the two remaining sides by local roads (Ash and McHenry Streets).
 The existing infrastructure readily supports the commercial traffic to and from the site at this time.
 It is anticipated that the pattern of traffic will be modified somewhat to a more regular traffic pattern with morning departures from the site and evening return visits to the site by residents of the property.
 The property is also tangential to the Transit Authority of River City (TARC) on the northwest corner of the site (Logan Street and Goss Avenue) as well as at the southwest corner of the site (Shelby Street and Ash Street) allowing for a variety of transportation opportunities from this site.
 If possible, the option of relocating a transit stop closer to this site shall be pursued as a long term goal for this redevelopment as enhanced ridership would likely be anticipated.
 As occupancy takes place on this site, a greater number of residential commuters are readily available to TARC with likely commutes to the downtown area and surrounding business centers.
 Parking on site is anticipated to be adequate for the proposed development and will contain landscaped areas and appropriately sized curb cuts for vehicular access to and from the site.
-Street intersections are respected and on street parking shall be limited to avoid conflicts at these locations.
+Street intersections are respected and on street parking shall be limited to avoid conflicts at these locations; and

-Guideline 8 - Transportation Facility Design
+WHEREAS, the Commission further finds that the proposal meets the intent of Guideline 8.- Transportation Facility Design.
 As noted above, it is anticipated that a new transportation stop might be provided in coordination and cooperation with the Transit Authority of River City (TARC) along Goss Avenue, if possible.
 If provided for this facility, it might allow for enhanced access by residents throughout this development along with users in the adjacent neighborhood.
 Roadwork redesign is anticipated to be minimal if at all.
 Access points are limited, considering the site occupies nearly eight acres of land and is bounded by three public streets.
-Internal traffic patterns do not include any new streets, with circulation provided simply via paved aisles in the proposed parking areas.
+Internal traffic patterns do not include any new streets, with circulation provided simply via paved aisles in the proposed parking areas; and